Kowalewski Hall Renovation

 – Samuel Hannaford, Architect (1835–1911)

-Kowalewski Hall renovation is part of the UC Medical Campus Master Plan, a $480 million phased project that includes both new construction and renovation of existing Academic Health Center buildings.
+Kowalewski Hall renovation is part of University of Cincinnati’s Medical Campus Master Plan, a $480 million phased project that includes both new construction and renovation of existing Academic Health Center buildings.

 Kowalewski Hall, home to the James L. Winkle College of Pharmacy, was designed by renowned Cincinnati architect Samuel Hannaford and originally completed in 1916.
 This five-story, 122,000 SF concrete frame and brick-clad building has four wings, providing a logical organizing path for redevelopment: